Lightstreamer/Lightstreamer-example-StockList-client-winphone/README.md

 Check out the sources for further explanations.<br>

 <i>NOTE: Not all the functionalities of the Lightstreamer Windows Phone Demo are exposed by the classes listed above.
-You can easily expand those functionalities using the Silverlight Client API as a reference.<br>
+You can easily expand those functionalities using the Lightstreamer .NET PCL API as a reference.<br>
-If in trouble, check out the [specific Lightstreamer forum](http://forums.lightstreamer.com/forumdisplay.php?34-Windows-Phone-Client-API).</i>
+If in trouble, check out the [specific Lightstreamer forum](http://forums.lightstreamer.com/forumdisplay.php?11-Client-APIs).</i>

 <!-- END DESCRIPTION lightstreamer-example-stocklist-client-winphone -->